Rozdandy/myfirst-miletone-project/README.md

 3. The console at chrome dev tools flags some red issues.
 About five of those issues came directly from chrome extension and could not fixed them.
 Also, some of the issues came from the website metadata, and I really cou;d not fix them.
 [Console](assets/testing/consollebug.jpg)
 4. When reduced to mobile view the responsiveness a times doesn't work until when refreshed.
-I do not know what causes this to happen.
+I do not know the cause.

 # **Deployment**

 1. On GitHub, go to my Github page.
 2. Go to the repositories by clicking on the dropdown light-green button located at the far-right top.
 3. Then choose “YOUR REPOSITORIES” from the dropdown’s.
 4. At the repositories page, click on the title of the project “myfirst-miletone-project”, the project to a new page.
 5. On the page and just above it is a Green button called "code", click on it to reveal the dropdown.
 6. Select and click "Download Zip" from the dropdown’s.
 The file will be downloaded on your local computer.
 7. Select the downloaded file on your local computer system, click on the file to extract.
 8. Click on the "index.html" link of the extracted file and site would be deployed.

 **How to clone / run this project locally, for other users**